cerebris/jsonapi-resources/README.md

 ## Client Libraries

 Any libraries listed on [JSONAPI Examples](http://jsonapi.org/examples/) should be compatible with this jsonapi-resources.
-For Ruby/Rails, [jsonapi_consumer](https://github.com/jsmestad/jsonapi-consumer) is a good place to start.

 ## Installation